Frequently Asked Questions

 How much walking is involved during the program?
 How does FASPE get to sites and restaurants?

 On average, Fellows can expect to walk at least one to two hours a day while on the program.
 Fellows participate in walking tours in both Berlin and Krakow, walk to and from most sites and meals in those cities and spend two days walking through the Auschwitz Memorial Museum.
 Trips of longer distances, such as to the House of the Wannsee Conference in Berlin and travel between Krakow and Oświęcim, are made by bus.
-Fellows fly as a group from Berlin to Krakow halfway through the program.
+Fellows travel as a group from Berlin to Krakow halfway through the program.

 Who leads the FASPE programs?